Search for heavy pseudoscalar and scalar bosons decaying to a top quark pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The effective inelastic proton-proton cross section used for pileup reweighting in the simulation is varied by 4.6\% from its nominal value.
 The uncertainty in the integrated luminosity amounts to 1.6\%~\cite{CMS:2021xjt, CMS:2018elu, CMS:2019jhq} and affects the normalization of all simulated processes.
 It is split into 5 nuisance parameters with different correlation assumptions between the eras.

 The prediction of the FO pQCD \ttbar production is affected by various sources of theoretical uncertainty.
 The computation of the NLO EW correction, discussed in Section~\ref{sec:samples}, depends on the value of the SM top quark Yukawa coupling through interference with diagrams containing virtual SM Higgs bosons.
-An uncertainty in the coupling is considered by varying its value by $1.00\,^{+0.11}_{-0.12}$, where the range is given by the experimental measurement reported in Ref.~\cite{CMS:2018uag}.
+This coupling is modified with respect to its SM value in many BSM scenarios relevant to this analysis, and its experimental measurement uncertainty is significantly larger than the uncertainty on the top quark mass.
+Thus, we consider an uncertainty in the coupling by varying its value by $1.00\,^{+0.11}_{-0.12}$, where the range is given by the measurement reported in Ref.~\cite{CMS:2018uag}.
 Furthermore, the uncertainty in the application scheme of the NLO EW corrections when combined with NNLO pQCD corrections is considered by taking the difference between the multiplicative and additive approaches of about 1--2\%, as recommended in Ref.~\cite{Kuhn:2013zoa}.
 The uncertainty in \mtop is considered by shifting its value in simulation by $\pm$3\GeV, and the induced variations are then rescaled by a factor of 1/3 to emulate a more realistic top quark mass uncertainty of 1\GeV~\cite{Khachatryan:2015hba}.
 The effect of the choice of \muR and \muF in the ME calculation is evaluated by varying these scales independently by a factor of two up and down.
 The effects of the \mtop, \muR, and \muF variations on the acceptance and shape of the search templates are considered at NLO accuracy, while the effects on the overall FO pQCD \ttbar normalization is considered at NNLO+NNLL accuracy~\cite{Czakon:2011xx, Butterworth:2015oua}.
 Decoupling the theoretical nuisance parameters based on their effects---one each for the acceptance and shape, and one additional parameter for the overall FO pQCD \ttbar normalization---does not alter the conclusions of this analysis.
 Unlike Ref.~\cite{CMS:TOP-24-007}, no additional nuisance parameters comparing the predictions of different ME and PS programs are assigned to the FO pQCD \ttbar background.

 The scales used to evaluate the strong coupling constant \alpS in the PS simulation of ISR and FSR are also varied independently by a factor of two up and down.
 The effect of the uncertainties in the underlying event tune is estimated by varying the parameters of the CP5 tune~\cite{CMS:2019csb}.
 Two uncertainties are assigned for the color reconnection model, with one based on the ``QCD-inspired'' model~\cite{Christiansen:2015yqa}, and the other by switching on the early resonance decay option in \PYTHIA~8.240~\cite{CMS:2022awf}.